This page is not updated yet.

 the SGM detection, and also make sure that programmers don't touch the memory

 Eduardo at Opcode Games will share the detection routines, but programmers will

 also need to come up with their own routines.

-seeing games that were created for the SGM from scratch.
+we will see games that were created to the SGM from scratch.